Boil Water Advisory Guidance for Restaurants and Businesses

 - Clean out and sanitize ice machines

-Restaurant Water Treatment Solution During Boil Water Orders
+Restaurant Water Treatment Solutions During a Boil Water Order

 So how does a business continue to operate?
-There are a number of effective methods for general water treatment and filtration.
+There are several effective methods for general water treatment and filtration.
 But standard water treatment equipment, such as ion exchange and reverse osmosis, cannot protect against waterborne bacteria and virus which are customarily the culprits in a water boil advisory.

 Ultraviolet (UV) water purification systems are widely considered to be the most effective method to ensure the destruction of harmful waterborne bacteria and microbes during a boil water order.